-The State Gaming Agency may inspect the Gaming Devices in (a) operation at a Gaming Facility on a random basis not to exceed four (4) times annually to confirm that they operate and play properly pursuant to applicable technical standards.
-The inspections may be conducted onsite or remotely as a desk audit and include all Gaming Device software, hardware, associated equipment, software maintenance records, and components critical to the operation of the Gaming Device.
-The State Gaming Agency shall make a good-faith effort to work with the Tribal Gaming Agency to minimize unnecessary disruption to the Gaming Operation including, where appropriate, performing desk audits rather than onsite physical inspections.
-The Tribal Gaming Agency shall cooperate with the State Gaming Agency's reasonable efforts to obtain information that facilitates the conduct of remote but effective inspections that minimize disruption to Gaming Activities.
-If the State Gaming Agency determines that more than one (1) annual onsite inspection is necessary or appropriate, it will provide the Tribal Gaming Agency with the basis for its determination that additional onsite inspections are justified.
-If the State Gaming Agency requires more than one (1) annual onsite inspection in successive years, the State and Tribe may meet and confer to discuss the basis for such determinations.
-During each random inspection, the State Gaming Agency may not remove from play more than five percent (5%) of the Gaming Devices in operation at the Gaming Facility, and may not remove a Gaming Device from play, except during inspection or testing, or remove a Gaming Device from the Gaming Facility at any time, unless it obtains the concurrence of the Tribal Gaming Agency, which shall not be unreasonably withheld.
-The five percent (5%) limitation on removal from play shall not apply if a Gaming Device's connection to other Gaming Devices, a progressive controller, or similar linked system, makes limiting removal from play of no more than five percent (5%) infeasible or impossible.
-Whenever practicable, the State Gaming Agency shall not require removal from play any Gaming Device that the State Gaming Agency determines may be fully and adequately tested while still in play.
+(a) The State Gaming Agency may inspect the Gaming Devices in operation at a Gaming Facility on a random basis to confirm that the Gaming Devices, their software and the software of associated equipment operate and play properly pursuant to applicable technical standards.
+The inspections may be conducted on-site or remotely as a desk audit and include all Gaming Device software, hardware, associated equipment, software and hardware maintenance and testing records, and components critical to the operation of the Gaming Device.
+The State Gaming Agency shall make a good-faith effort to work with the Tribal Gaming Agency to minimize unnecessary disruption to the Gaming Operation, including, where appropriate,

+- performing desk audits rather than on-site physical inspections.
+The Tribal Gaming Agency shall cooperate with the State Gaming Agency's reasonable efforts to obtain information that facilitates the conduct of remote but effective inspections that minimize disruption to Gaming Activities. - (b) If the State Gaming Agency determines that an irregularity or finding in a prior inspection establishes a basis for more than one (1) inspection, it shall immediately provide the Tribal Gaming Agency the basis for such finding and an opportunity for the issue to be resolved without an additional inspection.
+The State Gaming Agency may conduct up to two (2) additional inspections if a proper basis for such inspections has been established through a record of irregularities or negative findings in prior inspections.
+If the Tribal Gaming Agency does not agree with the State's allegations of an irregularity or negative finding arising from a prior inspection, the matter shall be resolved in accordance with the dispute resolution provisions of section 13.0. - (c) During each on-site inspection, the State Gaming Agency may not place more than five percent (5%) of the Gaming Devices in operation at the Gaming Facility in "Out of Service" mode, and may not remove a Gaming Device from play, except during inspection or testing, or remove a Gaming Device from the Gaming Facility at any time, unless it obtains the concurrence of the Tribal Gaming Agency, which shall not be unreasonably withheld.
+The five percent (5%) limitation on the "Out of Service" mode shall not apply if a Gaming Device's connection to other Gaming Devices, a progressive controller, or similar linked system, makes limiting the "Out of Service" mode of no more than five percent (5%) infeasible or impossible. - (d) Whenever practicable, the State Gaming Agency will request up to five percent (5%) of the Gaming Devices be placed in "Out of Service" mode prior to the commencement of an on-site inspection.
+As soon as each Gaming Device has been tested, it can immediately be made available for play at the discretion of the Gaming Facility.
 The State Gaming Agency shall return any Gaming Device removed from a Gaming Facility to the Gaming Facility as soon as reasonably possible.
-The inspections may include all Gaming Device software, hardware, associated equipment, software and hardware maintenance and testing records, and components critical to the operation of the Gaming Device.
-The random inspections conducted pursuant to this section shall occur during normal business hours outside of weekends and holidays.
+The on-site inspections conducted pursuant to this section shall occur during normal business hours outside of weekends and